Home » Desserts » Icing and Frosting » Devil’s Food Cupcakes with Mint Buttercream

 Mint Buttercream

-• Using an electric mixer, beat all ingredients together on low speed for one minute until combined, then at high for another 3 – 4 minutes until light and fluffy.
+• Using an electric mixer, beat softened butter with crème de menthe and salt.
+Add powdered sugar gradually, until fully combined on low speed for one minute.
+Increase mixer speed to high, and beat for another 3 – 4 minutes until light and fluffy.

-• Transfer into piping bag fitted with star tip & pipe frosting onto cupcakes.
+• Transfer into piping bag fitted with star tip & pipe frosting onto cupcakes, or spread on with an offset spatula or knife.
 Garnish with shaved creme de menthe candy.

-To make this recipe kid-friendly, omit the creme de menthe and replace with a drop of green food coloring and a teaspoon of peppermint extract.
+• To make this recipe kid-friendly, omit the creme de menthe and replace with 1/4 cup of cream, a drop of green food coloring, and 1/2 teaspoon of peppermint extract.

 Nutrition